 One of the most frustrating candidates a recruiter can employ is one who asks about a job but doesn’t have any resumes or cover letters ready.
 Even if you’re popping into the local cafe to ask about unadvertised part-time positions, bring a handful of CVs with you just in case to hand out.

 Many employers won’t even respond to the initial request of ‘do you have any jobs going’ unless there is an attached CV for them to take a look at, so it’s worth getting yours made up first.
 This preparation also helps to demonstrate some core skills of organisation, responsibility and professionalism that can impress a potential employer.

 Find jobs for yourself, don’t get others to do it for you

 As a young person, it can be one of the scariest things in the world to call someone up and ask about a job.
 It seems unnatural and frightening and you half expect them to laugh in your face.
 But having the professionalism and bravery to enquire on your own behalf really demonstrates that independence and motivation that so many employers look for.

-A candidate who asks their friends, their mum or their partners to find out about jobs for them comes across as too young or too inexperienced to work in modern workplace.
+A candidate who asks their friends, their parent or their partners to find out about jobs for them can come across as too young or too inexperienced to work in the modern workplace.
 Once you have the job, you’ll be working alone without having anyone else to hold your hand or help you out – so it’s worth getting some practice in before you even start.

 Learn as much as you can about your rights and value before you apply